Hi my name is David and I don’t eat breakfast.

 Just try a daily fast for a week and see how you feel.
 Also, no one says you must skip breakfast.
 You could simply reverse what I do and eat breakfast but begin your fast at dinner time.

 Breakfast makes more sense for me because I’m already not that hungry in the morning and also it’s a meal I have alone.
-I would rather have a big dinner and some beer with friends than breakfast by myself everyday.
+I would rather have a big dinner with friends than breakfast by myself everyday.
 I also like how I feel when I drink coffee on an empty stomach.

 Black coffee?
 No milk, no sugar?
 Why black coffee?
 I really don’t want to drink black coffee, gross.